green-fox-academy/governance/README.md

 Accountabilities:
 - Reporting weekly about the development of the underperfoming students compared to the average
 - Developing a plan to help the underperforming students
+- Giving regular written feedback to the students, ecaluating their work

 ### Gawker Education Circle - Barbi